 Spring reverbs were developed in the days of analogue recording as a mechanical means of emulating reverb.
 This was done by feeding a signal into coiled steel springs to simulate reflections.
 A lack of distinct early reflections contributes to a spring reverbs’ inability to translate spacial information well.
 In fact, in general, spring reverbs do not create a particularly natural sounding reverb.
 Never the less, the sound is pleasant and is still effective.
 What’s more, their continued usage to this day means that it is a sound to which we are accustomed and their unique character is one that is still utilized in modern day mixes.
 Spring reverbs are often used on vocals and guitars.
 They are less suited to things like drums or other sounds with sharp transients.
 That’s because they create a very boingy response.

 In addition to spring reverb, another means of creating a reverberant sound mechanically is the use of plate reverb.
 With a plate reverb, a signal is fed to a pair of thin metal plates which vibrate in accordance with the signal.
 Much like spring reverb, the sound created is not one of a real space.
 Like spring reverb, distinct early reflections do not occur.
 Never the less the sound is bright and smooth.
-Producers often utilize it for vocals, drums and guitars, but it is suitable for most other instruments too.
+Producers often utilize it for vocals, acoustic guitars, and drums, particularly snare and toms, but it is suitable for most other instruments too.
 Plate reverb can be particularly useful when trying to create a 60’s/70’s vibe.

 In addition to reverbs which look to emulate real spaces and ones which look to emulate mechanical reverb systems, there are also reverb types which are used purely as effects: